dvilaverde/k8s-countermeasures/docs/actions/debug.md

 ## Uses Cases

-* Collection debug information for containers that may experience intermittent issues and don't package debugging tools for production images.
+* Collect debug information for containers that may experience intermittent issues and don't package debugging tools for production images.
   * Use JDK debug image to collect thread dumps or heap dumps from container running JREs.